 Remote control shooting is not possible.

 - When taking still photos, set the drive mode to or ().
-In movie recording, set [: Remote control] to [Enable] ().
+When recording movies, set [: Remote control] to [Enable] ().

 - Check the position of the remote control's release timing switch.